isabelcabezasm/langgraph_cursera_labs/README_TL;DR.md

 - **Reliability:** Enterprise-grade infrastructure and uptime guarantees
 - **SafeSearch:** Built-in content filtering and safety controls

-### When to Use Which Version
-- **Use Tavily Version (`lab03_01_reflexion_agent.ipynb`)** when:
-  - You need specialized academic/research content
-  - You prefer Tavily's curated search results
-  - You're already using Tavily in other projects

-- **Use Bing Search Version (`lab03_02_reflexion_agent_using_bing_websearch.ipynb`)** when:
-  - You're working within the Azure ecosystem
-  - You prefer Microsoft's enterprise-grade services
-  - You want simplified setup and maintenance
-  - You need SafeSearch content filtering capabilities

-Both implementations provide identical AI agent capabilities with different external knowledge providers, allowing you to choose based on your specific requirements and infrastructure preferences.

 ## Lab 04.1: Building a Calculator Tool Exercise